 Philip's wife Sytje had a brother Daniel Tjemkes.
 He was the grandfather of Stella Tjemkes (klaas.wybo @ keyaccess.nl) who has been so kind to provide additional information.
 According to a family tree made by Stella's father, Sytje was born in Holysloot, near Amsterdam, on 20 May 1886.
 She died in New York in 1980.
 She had five grandchildren by then.
 A sister of Sytje, Geertje Tjemkes, and her husband Gerardus Bouwmans emigrated to New York as well, arriving with the M.S.
 Rijndam on 7 October 1921, according to the Ellis Island records.
 The mother of Sytje, Daniel and Geertje, Sytje Tjemkes-Honingh, was born in Holysloot on 15 February 1850 as a daughter of Simon Honingh and Lijsje Bruyn.
 She died in New York in 1927.
 Her husband Willem Tjemkes, whom she married on 18 April 1875, was born in Zuiderwoude on 10 April 1849.
 He had died in Holland on 19 June 1892 at the age of 43.

-The sixth child was a girl finally, called Aletta Helena Phoel, born on 3 July 1887 at five o'clock in the afternoon at the Nieuwezijds Voorburgwal no. 29.
+The sixth child was a girl finally, called Aletta Helena Phoel, born in Amsterdam on 3 July 1887 at five o'clock in the afternoon at the Nieuwezijds Voorburgwal no. 29.
 She married in Amsterdam on 27 May 1915 Jacobus Brandt, born in Amsterdam on 7 February 1886.
 He was a bench fitter, son of Jacobus Brandt, born in Amsterdam on 30 October 1850, and Christina Cornelia Kehlenbrink, born in Amsterdam on 22 June 1850.
 Official witnesses of the wedding were Louis, brother of Aletta and interior decorator now, and Friedrich Wilhelm Brandt, a brother of the groom.
 Aletta's brothers Coenraad and Evert Dirk were clearly not able to come to the wedding as they had emigrated to the US in 1911 and 1912.
 Jacobus' brother Friedrich was born on 16 December 1887.
 Jacobus had two sisters as well: Geesje Cornelia Brandt, born on 26 May 1880, and Wilhelmina Johanna Maria Brandt, born on Christmas Day, 25 December 1881.
 The Amsterdam records reveal that Jacobus moved in with his wife and father-in-law after the wedding.
 They got four children in Amsterdam: Christina Brandt, born on 17 March 1916, Aletta Brandt, born on 15 December 1917, Jacobus Brandt, born on 19 September 1919, and Geesje Wilhelmina Brandt on 4 October 1922.

 The New York Ellis Island records show that Aletta and Jacobus too emigrated to the United States.
 They arrived with the M.S.
 Nieuw Amsterdam on 17 November 1923, two years after the death of Aletta's father which is mentioned below.
 Their destination was "brother-in-law P.H.C.
 Phoel", living at 14 Summit Ave in New Dorp, New York.
 The name of the brother probably stands for Ph.
 C. Phoel, meaning that Philip had adopted a middle name in the mean time.